Donald Trump Has Only Grown More Powerful Since Leaving W.H. And Impeachment Could Further Help, Reporter Says

 Palmeri noted that public sentiment was strongly with Trump and against Cheney at the rally, despite her deep political connections and previous popularity in the state.

-“I actually went out of my way to try to find someone who would defend her and I really could not,” she said, via Fox News.
-“She didn’t have that much name recognition, considering she’s a Cheney… I mean, I said her name at a hardware store, and someone shouted a threat.”
+"I actually went out of my way to try to find someone who would defend her and I really could not," she said, via Fox News.

-“Actually, the more he stays out of the media, the more that he becomes this martyr, this looming figure over the GOP,” she said, adding that his base appears to be growing stronger.
-“I think an impeachment would make him even more powerful — a conviction, is what I mean.”
+"Actually, the more he stays out of the media, the more that he becomes this martyr, this looming figure over the GOP," she said, adding that his base appears to be growing stronger.

 Trump's impeachment trial is expected to start early next month, with some GOP members already signaling that they could vote to convict him.